-Alpacas originate from the South American mountain range, the Andes; however, nowadays are farmed worldwide for their soft wool.
+Alpacas originate from the South American mountain range, the Andes; however, in 2022 they are farmed worldwide for their soft wool.
 Alpacas’ body shape and distinctive long necks make it no surprise that they are relatives to the renowned llama and are the smallest members of the camel family.

 Alpacas are social mammals with a curiosity about them.
 Their gentle nature makes alpaca farming appealing, along with their prized woollen fibre that has been fundamental to Andean native’s existence for centuries and essential to Latino artisan’s craft.